RobustNLP/TestTranslation/README.md

 ### Output:

 A list of suspicious issues.
 Each issue contains a pair of sentences in source language and their translations.
+For example (en->zh):

 |Suspicious issue 1:|
 | :--- |